jjef-man/Learning-to-code/README.md

 #### GIT Hub desktop
 Started using GIT hub desktop
 Made my first repository and pushed in on GIT hub
 Transferred all my notes from the previous tutorials

+### July 2, 2024